-Answer: No. The information laid down in Article 33(2) of Commission Delegated Regulation (EU)-No 2016/161 needs to be present in the system at the time the batch is released for sale and distribution (see Q&A 7.13 for what is understood for 'released for sale or distribution').
+Answer: No. The information laid down in Article 33(2) of Commission Delegated Regulation (EU) 2016/161 needs to be present in the system at the time the batch is released for sale and distribution (see Q&A 7.13 for what is understood for released for sale or distribution).
 It is acceptable to upload that information at such a time that the system is not burdened with information relative to manufacturing waste, i.e. (parts of) manufactured batches that have not been certified, provided that the upload takes place before the medicinal product is transferred to saleable stock.

 7.17.
-Question: Does Article 37(d) require that a national medicine verification organisation (NMVO) directly alerts the relevant national competent authorities, the EMA and the Commission about a verified falsification?
+Question: Does Article 37(d) require that a national medicine verification organisation (NMVO) directly alerts the relevant national competent authorities, the EMA and the Commission about a falsification?
 Is there is a time limit for such alerting?

-Answer: The use of the term "provide for" in Article 37(d) of Commission Delegated Regulation (EU)-No 2016/161 means that an NMVO has to ensure that the national competent authorities, the EMA and the Commission are informed-in case of verified falsification,.
-The NMVO can fulfil this obligation either by informing them directly or by ensuring this task is performed by someone else.
-Art.
-37(d) requires the alerting of authorities only in case of confirmed (not suspected) falsification and does not have temporal connotations.
-Hence the NMVO can wait until the falsification is confirmed before alerting the authorities.
+Answer: The use of the term "provide for" in Article 37(d) of Commission Delegated Regulation (EU) 2016/161 means that an NMVO has to ensure that the national competent authorities, the EMA and the Commission are informed.
+The NMVO can fulfil this obligation either directly or by ensuring this task is performed by someone else.